Ministry of Magic: Ministry officials

 The following characters are notable Ministry of Magic officials.
-Arthur Weasley, Kingsley Shacklebolt and Nymphadora Tonks are listed under Order of the Phoenix.
 Yaxley is listed under Death Eaters.

 Ludo Bagman

-Ludovic "Ludo" Bagman is a retired professional Quidditch player, formerly a highly successful Beater for the Wimbourne Wasps and England's international team, whose good looks have gone a bit to seed; his nose is squashed in (apparently having been broken by a stray Bludger) and he is quite a bit thicker around the middle than he was in his Quidditch days.
+Ludovic "Ludo" Bagman is a retired professional Quidditch player.
 He was the head of the Department of Magical Games and Sports.
-Rowling uses Dumbledore's Pensieve to reveal in Harry Potter and the Goblet of Fire that Bagman was accused of being a Death Eater about thirteen years before the events of the fourth book because he had given information to recently discovered Death Eater Augustus Rookwood.
+Rowling uses Dumbledore's Pensieve to reveal in Goblet of Fire that Bagman was accused of being a Death Eater about thirteen years before the events of the fourth book because he had given information to recently discovered Death Eater Augustus Rookwood.
 It is stated that he had believed Rookwood, who was his father's friend, to be beyond suspicion, and that, consequently, he had thought that he was aiding the Ministry by passing the information on to him.

-Bagman loves gambling, which got him in financial trouble so severe that he pays some of his creditors (including Fred and George Weasley) with disappearing Leprechaun Gold, after they have gambled on the Quidditch World Cup.
+Bagman loves gambling, which got him in financial trouble so severe that he pays some of his creditors with disappearing Leprechaun Gold, after they have gambled on the Quidditch World Cup.
 After the World Cup final, some goblins corner him in the woods outside the stadium and take all the gold he had on him, which is not enough to cover his debts.
 To clear his debts with the goblins, Bagman makes a bet on the Triwizard Tournament, of which he is one of the judges.
 He bets the goblins that Harry would win.
 He tries to help Harry over the course of the Tournament, giving him a perfect score in the First Task even though he is injured, and offering him advice.
 Harry and Cedric Diggory end up tying for first place in the tournament, and Bagman does not win the bet as the goblins argue that Bagman was betting Harry would win outright.
 Bagman runs away after the Third Task of the Tournament.

-Bagman's character was cut from the film adaptation of the fourth book.
-Some of Ludo's primary functions in the story were performed by Cornelius Fudge and Barty Crouch Sr., in the film adaptation.
 Bagman appears in the Harry Potter: Quidditch World Cup video game as a Quidditch announcer.